kedro-org/kedro-viz/docs/source/platform_agnostic_sharing_with_kedro_viz.md

 ## Running Kedro-Viz Locally

-When you generate build folder with the command `kedro viz build`, it creates a build directory with an `index.html` file, which is the entry point for visualizing your pipeline.
-However, simply opening `index.html` using the file protocol `file://` is not supported due to Cross-Origin Resource Sharing Policy in modern browsers.
+When you generate the build folder using the command `kedro viz build`, it creates a build directory with an `index.html` file, which serves as the entry point for visualizing your pipeline.
+However, simply opening `index.html` using the `file://` protocol is not supported due to Cross-Origin Resource Sharing (CORS) policies in modern browsers.

 ### Using a Local Server